enormandeau/guideseq_ibis/README.md

 - Create test dataset (from the big dataset to come for the article, including annotation infos)
 - Recommendation for `MIN_COVERAGE` parameter
 - Modify `00_validate_project.sh`
+- Add submission link
-- Bump to v1.0.0 before submission
+- Bump to v1.0.0

 ## Description

 GUIDE-Seq IBIS is used to validate CRISPR-Cas guide designs.
-In analyzes data generated with GUIDE-Seq experiments, as modified by the [IBIS Genomic Analysis Plateform](https://www.ibis.ulaval.ca/en/services-2/genomic-analysis-platform/).
+It analyzes data generated with an improved GUIDE-Seq protocol, as modified by the [IBIS Genomic Analysis Plateform](https://www.ibis.ulaval.ca/en/services-2/genomic-analysis-platform/).

 ## Citation

-The new GUIDE-Seq protocol and analysis pipeline, GUIDE-Seq IBIS, are described in ...
+The new GUIDE-Seq protocol and analysis pipeline, GUIDE-Seq IBIS, are described in:

+...

 ## Inspiration from previous work